CEMS Inbound - Applying for Keio and Information on Visa and Housing

 2.Complete your CV on cems.org

+For Term 1 students, please complete your CV on cems.org By July 10.
 For Term 2 students, please complete your CV on cems.org By November 10.
-This is very important as it will be shared with the professors for the Business Project.
+This is very important as it will be shared with the professors for the Block Seminar and the Business Project.
 An incomplete CV will also be shared.

 3.